MathieuandSpheroidalWaveFunctions/complex_prolate_swf/readme.txt

       Input and output parameters appearing in the subroutine call statement are defined below:

-          c      : desired complex value of the size parameter (= kd/2, where k =  the complex wavenumber and d = interfocal length) [real(knd)]
+          cc     : desired complex value of the size parameter c (= kd/2, where k =  the complex wavenumber and d = interfocal length) [real(knd)]
           m      : desired value for the order m (integer)